 e-Safety is an important part of keeping children safe at Emmer Green Primary School .
-We have extensive security measures in place in school, which are monitored both internally and externally, to help safeguard pupils from potential dangers or unsuitable material, and any e-Safety incidents are recorded and managed. e-Safety is taught to all pupils explaining and demonstrating how to stay safe and behave appropriately online. e-Safety is not just embedded in our Computing Curriculum lessons, but is reinforced with additional events and discussions held in PSHE sessions and class or group discussions.
+We have extensive security measures in place in school, which are monitored both internally and externally, to help safeguard pupils from potential dangers or unsuitable material, and any e-Safety incidents are recorded and managed.
+It is taught to all pupils explaining and demonstrating how to stay safe and behave appropriately online and is not only embedded in our Computing Curriculum lessons, but is reinforced with additional events and discussions held in PSHE sessions and class or group discussions.

 It is our job as parents and teachers to equip our children with the skills required to stay safe online, so it is crucial that we work with parents to ensure the e-Safety message is consistent.
 We want to be pro-active in protecting the children rather than reacting to issues after they occur.
 It is important that parents speak to their children about how they can keep safe and behave appropriately online, however we recognise that it is sometimes difficult to stay abreast of the rapidly changing online world.
 Hopefully the information provided in these links can help you to stay informed and talk with your child about these subjects.